slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Trauma is a tattoo on the soul.
 Tattoos and body piercings compensate physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.

+> *"I was ashamed of myself when I realized that life was a costume party; and I attended with my real face."
+-- Franz Kafka*

+> *"The greater the outward show, the greater the inward poverty."
+-- J. Krishnamurti*

 ### On confidence and validation

 <!--
-> *"The gretaer the outward show, the gretaer the inward poverty."
--- J. Krishnamurti*
-> *"Self-confidence is the memory of success."
--- David Storey*
-> *"Those whose approval you seek the most give you the least."
--- Rozanne Weissman*
-> *"Self-esteem is just the reputation you have with yourself.
-You’ll always know." (...)
-*"Guilt is society’s voice speaking in your head."
--- Naval Ravikant*

 - Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
 - amazing how not being insecure about an unattractive quality instantly makes you way more attractive.
 - confidence come from some success. you need some accomplishment to get there.